sonata-project/ecommerce/docs/reference/architecture/product.rst

 A product and its variations can be synchronized : each field of the master product (except ``id``, ``parent`` and the variation fields) is copied from the master product to its variations.
 The "variation fields" are used to differentiate the variations.
-You can set a ``color`` property as a variation field and that property won't be synchronized when you update the master product.
+Each of these fields can't be modified from the parent product since they are "children specific".

 Product Template
 ================